yunseok/stupid-scripts/README.md

 ## SuckOnThisShadow

 Scripts for my own "Shadow PC", It's just a remote desktop with the usage of the NVIDIA Shield.
 The script is just a shortcut to change some mappings that doesn't work such as the Windows Key or Alt+Tab

+## TinderAutoLike

+Simple autolike for tinder in JavaScript, it just clicks on the like button and if it finds a match it also clicks on it.
+Also works for Bumble, just need to edit the class names